 How to Approach Your Partner About Starting Couples Therapy

 Starting the conversation about couples therapy can feel intimidating, especially if you're unsure how your partner will react.
-Maybe you believe therapy could help, but you're worried they might not be on board.
+Maybe you believe therapy could help, but you're worried they might not be on board or think it’s not needed.
 This is a common challenge—one person is often more eager to start therapy, while the other may feel hesitant or skeptical.

 Understanding this dynamic is key.
 It’s normal for one partner to feel unsure about therapy, and it’s not necessarily a sign that the relationship is in crisis.
 However, the partner who’s reluctant might feel like they’re being “ganged up on” or misunderstood.
 They may worry that therapy will turn into a blame game.
 If that’s the case, it’s important to approach the conversation with care and empathy.